niwa99/Tower-Defense/documents/UCS/UCS-Sell_Towers/UCS-Sell_Towers.md

 # 4 Preconditions
 ## 4.1 A tower has to be built
 Before it is possible to sell a tower it is necessary to build at least one tower

+## 4.2 A tower must be selected
+To open the necessary popup for upgrading a tower, this have to be selected by clicking on it.
+Click once more on the selected tower to open the tower information popup.

 # 5 Postconditions
 (n/a)